What happens to your text once it is in?

 Translations should be allowed to mature.
 Texts will benefit from being appraised at a distance and amended where required.

-The translation is read and checked for errors and omissions, consistency, and compliance with specifications, by a second translator or editor if agreed (double-verification principle).
-The translation is then returned to the translator, who evaluates the editor’s comments, consults with the editor or client if necessary, and makes any modifications deemed necessary.
+The translation is revised for errors and omissions, consistency, and compliance with specifications by a second translator or editor if agreed (double-verification principle).
+The translation is then returned to the translator, who evaluates the revisor’s comments, consults with the editor or client if necessary, and makes any modifications deemed necessary.

 The translation is again checked for formal compliance, receives a final polish, and is delivered.
 On time!